varigence/docs/bimlflex/modeling-tools/accelerator.md

 ![Accelerate Option from Objects Action Bar](images/objects-accelerate-alternative.png "Accelerate Option from Objects Action Bar")

 Selecting either `Accelerate`, `Diagram`, or `Mapping` will navigate the user to either the BimlFlex Accelerator, Schema Diagram, or Column Mapping, respectively.
 This will enable users to model only the selected object without having to change menus or reselect their desired object.

 ## Updating the Metadata to Meet Requirements

 There are numerous options for manipulating the source metadata so that the Accelerator will produce the desired Data Vault model.
 Some of the common requirements include:

 * Choosing the Integration Key used for the Hubs.
-By analyzing business processes and the source data it is possible to find EWBK's that aren't the technical source keys
+By analyzing business processes and the source data it is possible to find EWBK's that aren't the technical source keys.
 * Pulling disparate information stored in complex relationships in the source into a Satellite connected to the relevant Hub.
 For information, such as addresses there is normally no need to maintain complex relationships from the source.
-An address is just an attribute of the entity with a location
+An address is just an attribute of the entity with a location.
-* Adjusting the grain in UOW's so that the correct Hubs are included in Links
+* Adjusting the grain in UOW's so that the correct Hubs are included in Links.
-* Separating out data into different Satellites based on rate of change, storage requirements or similar
+* Separating out data into different Satellites based on rate of change, storage requirements or similar.
-* Reviewing Driving Key relationships for Links where there is no one FK relationship in the source
+* Reviewing Driving Key relationships for Links where there is no one FK relationship in the source.

 ## Analyze The Rules for BimlFlex Accelerator